 Automatic gratuity vs tipping in envelopes

-Royal Caribbean and Celebrity allow you to pre-pay it in advance so that you know at the end of the actual holiday your account balance can be zero.
-That is if you don’t make any other onboard purchases.
-Many cruise lines will allow you to remove the daily charge by going to the Guest Relations desk.
-You are then expected pay the tips directly in cash in envelopes to the crew who have served you during the week.
-I find this cash-in-envelope business troublesome and quite embarrassing too.
+Most cruise lines will allow you to remove the daily charge, and tip cash in hand by going to the Guest Relations desk.
+Personally, I find this cash-in-envelope business troublesome and quite embarrassing too.
 The automatic charge is divided among the people who do serve you the most – so why bother with envelopes.
 Then give a real tip, if a tip is due.

 And note, that most purchases onboard be it drinks or spa treatment, will have an additional tip added to your account, usually 15-18% American style.
 Drinks packages are different though – you pay the automatic gratuity on the daily package charge, not per drink obtained.